GoogleCloudPlatform/dart-samples/cloud_run/shelf_server/README.md

 ###  Running with Docker

+If you have [Docker Desktop] installed, you can build and run with the `docker` command:

 > WARNING!
 >
 > Until the Docker image for Dart has been published as an official
-> image, this example will not work on Cloud Run.
-You can still run this on
+> image, this example will fail unless you build the `dart:stable` image on
-> your machine with Docker by cloning [dart-docker] and building the image
+> your own machine.
+You can build the image with Docker by cloning [dart-docker]
-> locally, as shown in the next two lines:
+> and running the following commands:
 >
 > ```shell
 > cd stable/buster
 > docker build -t dart:stable .
 > ```
 > The rest of this example will then work.

-If you have [Docker Desktop] installed, you can build and run with the `docker` command:

 ####  Terminal #1